slavadubrov/book-writer-crewai/README.md

 # book-writer-crewai

-This is a simple example project written to demonstrate the use of the CrewAI framework together with a server search agent framework.
+This is a simple example project written to demonstrate the use of the [CrewAI](https://github.com/crewaiinc/crewai) framework together with a [Serper](https://serper.dev) search agent framework.

 ## Overview